 A snowblower is a helpful piece of equipment that keeps your pathways free of snow for your safety.
 What good is a snowblower when it doesn’t blow snow?
 Without a working snowblower, you’ll have to rely on a snow shovel and your physical strength to do the heavy lifting.

-A Toro snowblower won’t blow snow when the chute is clogged, the auger is jammed, the shear pins are broke, the belt is worn, the belt has fallen off, the impeller is frozen or the impeller is damaged.
+A Toro snowblower won’t throw snow when the chute is clogged, the auger is jammed, the shear pins are broken, the belt is worn, the belt has fallen off, the impeller is frozen or the impeller is damaged.

 Take caution when working on your snowblower.
-Keep hands and fee out of the chute and auger areas.
-Turn off the snowblower, remove the spark plug wire and wait for all parts to stop moving before performing any diagnostics or repairs.
+Keep hands and feet out of the chute and auger areas.
+Turn off the snowblower, remove the spark plug wire, and wait for all parts to stop moving before performing any diagnostics or repairs.

 Reasons a Toro Snowblower Won’t Throw Snow

 When the snow gets packed in the chute the snowblower won’t be able to throw snow.
 You are more likely to run into this problem when the snow is wet, heavy or chunks of ice have formed.

 When this happens, you need to remove the clogs by breaking up the snow and ice.
 Use a clean-out tool to do this and keep your hands and arms out of the chute.

 Remove clogged snow from the chute:

 - Disengage the auger and drive controls so the auger and snowblower no longer move.